mrc-ide/wodin-demo/README.md

 ## On metal

+We can also run wodin on metal, without a docker container, with a few tweaks.

-Bring up odin.api much as before, but this time we expose the port to the host
+Bring up odin.api much as before, but this time we expose odin.api port to the host

 ```
 docker run -d --name odin.api --rm \
-    -p 8001:8001
+    -p 8001:8001 \
     mrcide/odin.api:main
 ```